Lithuania in the Eurovision Song Contest 2006

 Lithuania competed in the semi-final of the Eurovision Song Contest which took place on 18 May 2006.
 Performing during the show in position 18, "We Are the Winners" was announced among the top 10 entries of the semi-final and therefore qualified to compete in the final on 20 May.
 This marked the first qualification to the final for Lithuania since the introduction of semi-finals in 2004.
-It was later revealed that Finland placed fifth out of the 23 participating countries in the semi-final with 163 points.
+It was later revealed that Lithuania placed fifth out of the 23 participating countries in the semi-final with 163 points.
 In the final, Lithuania performed in position 14 and placed sixth out of the 24 participating countries, scoring 162 points.